ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

     Browser->>Server: 8.
 Main window reloads
 ```

-When a user initiates login by clicking the login button, the application opens a popup window and redirects to Google's authentication page.
-After successful authentication, Google provides an authorization code, which the server exchanges for access and ID tokens.
-The server then creates a session, sets a cookie to identify the authenticated user, and closes the popup window, refreshing the main window to reflect the authenticated state.
+The process begins when a user clicks the login button, which opens a popup and redirects to Google’s authentication page.
+After a successful login, Google returns an authorization code that the server exchanges for tokens.
+A session is created, and a cookie is set to identify the user, completing the authentication flow.

 ## Identifying Authenticated Access

-Session cookies enable the server to identify authenticated users across requests.
-When the server sets a session cookie during login, subsequent requests from the browser include this cookie automatically, allowing the application to retrieve associated session data.
+Session cookies play a central role in maintaining authenticated access.
+Once the server sets a session cookie during login, it automatically accompanies future browser requests.
+To ensure secure session management, I used several measures:

-To ensure secure session management, I configured the cookies with the HttpOnly flag (preventing client-side script access), the Secure flag (ensuring transmission over HTTPS), and appropriate SameSite settings (to protect against CSRF attacks).
-These settings help maintain a secure authentication state across browser tabs, even after the login popup window closes.
+- **HttpOnly flag**: Prevents client-side script access to cookies.
+- **Secure flag**: Ensures cookies are only transmitted over HTTPS.
+- **SameSite settings**: Protects against CSRF attacks.

+These settings work together to maintain secure authentication states, even across multiple tabs.

 ## OAuth2 Parameters

-OAuth2 and OpenID Connect define several parameters that control the authentication process.
-Understanding these parameters was essential for my implementation.
-Here's a brief overview:
+OAuth2 and OIDC define several parameters critical to the authentication process.
+Here’s how I approached their configuration:

-- **response\_type**: Determines what the authorization server returns.
-I used the `code` response type to securely exchange authorization codes for tokens on the server.
-- **response\_mode**: Controls how the response is delivered.
-I explored both `form_post` (enhanced security) and `query` (simpler debugging) modes.
+- **`response_type`**: Set to `code`, as it securely delivers an authorization code.
+- **`response_mode`**: Used `form_post` for better security by avoiding sensitive data in URLs.
-- **scope**: Specifies the requested information.
-My implementation used `openid`, `email`, and `profile` scopes to access basic user information.
+- **`scope`**: Requested `openid`, `email`, and `profile` for user identity and basic information.
-- **client\_id** and **redirect\_uri**: Ensure secure communication between the application and Google's authentication servers.

-Using these parameters effectively ensured a secure and functional implementation.
+These parameters are essential for controlling the authentication flow and ensuring security.

 ## Implementation Details

+Here’s how the implementation comes together, starting with the authentication flow.

 ### Precise Authentication Flow

-The authentication process involves careful coordination between the browser, server, Google, and session store.
-Here's how it unfolds:
+The flow involves interactions between the browser, server, Google, and session store:

 ```mermaid
 sequenceDiagram